jborjon/jborjon.github.io/notes/about-page-notes.md

 search: exclude
 ---

-# How You Can Leverage My Brain to... (maybe too pushy; focus on being conversational and transparent, not salesy)

 Go run your business.
 I'll take care of your copy.

-Jerusha's suggestions: let them know I have a wife and two children and run a business.
+Girl's suggestions: let them know I have a wife and children and run a business.

+# "About: How to Leverage My Brain to Get Amazing Content" (Maybe too pushy?
+Focus on being conversational and transparent, not salesy)

 Hi, I'm Joseph.
-I live, breathe, and dream writing so you can focus on running your business without ever worrying about your content again.
+I live, breathe, and dream writing so you can focus on running your business without ever worrying about your content.

-Because of my peculiar journey, I believe it's my duty to empower people through my hard-won writing mastery, because a lack of time or inclination to write shouldn't be an obstacle to your goals.
+Thanks to my crazy journey, I believe it's now my duty to empower people through first-rate writing, because I want them to crush their goals even if they don't have the time or inclination to write.

+I delight in creating first-rate content that gets readers to take definitive action.
+I love to use my [storytelling](https://hbr.org/2011/03/using-stories-as-a-tool-of-per) experience to persuade.
+Every word and phrase I write has a psychological reason behind it; I write no fluff.

-## Background
+## The Background

-Through writing, I've helped some 300 clients improve their personal brand and advance their careers.
+Through my writing, I've helped some 300 clients---from college students to CEOs---throughout the US improve their personal brands and advance their careers.
+I've written content for several online publications on business, technology, health, career strategy, and other topics.

-[Bachelor's degree and data science studies]

-[Why I do it]

-[Unique value proposition.]

-I don't want you to struggle the same way I did [go into story].
+I have a bachelor's degree in business management from Brigham Young University--Idaho.
+I also studied computer science and data science at BYU-I.

+Through experience, I've learned that being proficient with grammar isn't enough to be a good writer.
+The most important thing is being able to craft a message that resonates with readers' reason and emotions, and gets them to take action.

-## My Story
+## The Story

 Growing up in Chile as a Chilean-American, I daydreamed of writing captivating publications and stories one one day.
 I saw myself dazzling audiences with my magnificent command of the English language.